The Ultimate Vegetarian Guide to Tbilisi

 My top tip for determining whether a restaurant’s prices are reasonable is to use ‘the law of lobio’.
 Lobio is a vegan spiced bean stew which is delicious.
 I could eat it for breakfast, lunch and dinner with some fresh shoti!
 This is not a proper recognised law (I know, you’re shocked), but it is a great benchmark for prices.

-Anyway over the six months we spent in Georgia, we ate our fair share of lobio, and it should cost anywhere between 8 and 12 GEL (as of 2023).
+Anyway, over the six months we spent in Georgia, we ate our fair share of lobio, and it should cost anywhere between 8 and 12 GEL as of 2023.
+(Update for 2025 is around 18 GEL.)
 If the lobio is wildly more expensive than this, I’d say it’s a key indicator that you’re at a pricey joint.

 The Local Spots